scrungus/SudokuSolver/readme.md

 I figured this was because whilst my constraint propogation was working in the sense that it only input valid numbers on cells, it was not able to detect cross-constraint compatibility, which I will illustrate with an example.

 When trying to improve speed, I decided to look at techniques a human would use to eliminate possibilites from a cell.
-I found this example :
+I found this example[1] :

 ![](board.png)